jetjodh/gguf/README.md

 #### convertor (new feature: convert safetensors to gguf)
 - drag safetensors file(s) to diffusion_models folder (./ComfyUI/models/diffusion_models)
 - choose the last option from the gguf menu: `GGUF Convertor (Alpha)`
-- select your saftensors model inside the box; don't need to connect anything; simple
+- select your saftensors model inside the box; don't need to connect anything; it works independently
-- click `Queue` (run); then you can check the processing progress from console
+- click `Queue` (run); then you can simply check the processing progress from console
 - when it was done; the converted gguf file will be saved in the output folder (./ComfyUI/output)

 #### reference